 When it comes to crafting today’s living spaces, the integral role played by home technology is becoming increasingly difficult to ignore.
 Whether you’re looking for enhanced security, greater convenience, or the most impactful ways to entertain family and friends, there are no shortage of solutions to choose from.
 This abundance of options was clearly illustrated recently at the home technology industry’s largest annual trade show.
-Known as CEDIA (the Custom Electronics Design and Installation Association), this year’s show took place in Dallas just a few short weeks ago.
+Known as CEDIA (the Custom Electronics Design and Installation Association), the 2016 show took place in Dallas just a few short weeks ago.

 After spending three days scouring a floor comprised of over 500 exhibitors we thought it would be fun to share with you 5 of the coolest home technology stories we saw at the show.
 Whether you’re designing, building, or remodeling your home, if integrating technology into your living space is part of the plan, then these 5 products deserve a place on your short list…

 Sony has long been regarded as one of the top TV makers in the world.
 This year they outdid themselves.
 Their new flagship 4K Z-Series TV’s drew a consistent crowd on the show floor, and left a strong impression.
 Featuring a new technology the company is calling “Backlight Master Drive” these displays can create amazingly deep black levels alongside the brightness levels their TV’s have long been known for.